-'I need to get back to work': furloughed Latino contract workers are desperate over shutdown
+'I need to get back to work': Furloughed Latino contract workers are desperate over shutdown

 “I have a lot of bills to pay, including tuition for my son in college," she said.
 "What am I supposed to tell my kids when they open the refrigerator and there’s no food?
 I can’t afford to not work."

-Vásquez is one of thousands of contract workers losing wages during the nearly month-long partial federal government shutdown.
+Vásquez is one of thousands of contract workers losing wages during the nearly monthlong partial government shutdown.
 Vásquez said she has been looking for another job, but "you don’t get most jobs overnight with an application process and all."

 Americans feel growing financial stress over government shutdownJan.
 17, 201903:29

-The non-profit advocacy group Good Jobs Nation estimates that more than a million federal contract workers are idle or working fewer hours because of the shutdown, and a third of those workers make $15 or less an hour.
+The nonprofit advocacy group Good Jobs Nation estimates that more than a million federal contract workers may end up idle or working fewer hours because of the shutdown, and a third of those workers make $15 or less an hour.

 Most of the workers on the lower pay scale are Hispanic or other people of color.
-The federal government does not keep specific figures on its number of contract workers, but a New York University report estimates them at more than 40 percent of the total federal workforce — or 3.7 million out of 9.1 million employees.
+The federal government does not keep specific figures on the number of contract workers, but a New York University report estimates that they make up more than 40 percent of the total federal workforce — or 3.7 million out of 9.1 million employees.

-José Orellana, 52, is one of these contractors affected by the closure of nine of the 15 federal government departments and several agencies while the White House and congressional members battle over funding for a wall along the U.S.-Mexico border.

-Orellana, who has worked as a federal contractor for close to 30 years, works three jobs to support his family, including as a full-time cafeteria worker and a part-time maintenance worker in the federal government.
+José Orellana, 52, has worked as a federal contractor for close to 30 years, working three jobs to support his family, including as a full-time cafeteria worker and a part-time maintenance worker in the federal government.
 Orellana told NBC News he bought a house and a car in the last couple of years and can’t afford to be without those jobs.

 He has filed for unemployment to help pay at least some of his bills.